amrlabib/javascript-essentials/scopes.md

-# Scope, Closures, and Hoisting
+# Scope, Hoisting , and Closure

 ### What is a scope ?
 A scope is where a variable can be accessed inside your code.